Franktra/Feedback_Forms/README.md

 The provided updated version of the script incorporates the insights to improve the script feedback form.
 In this updated version, each tutorial now includes a feedback_form section that specifies the questions to be included in the feedback form and whether contact information should be collected.
 The script also references the feedback form link in the printout of tutorial content and the text file.

 **Replace the placeholder link values in the feedback_form sections with the actual feedback form links**

+# Optimized version of the script that enhances functionality and ease of use for the feedback form